 When you buy a house, be it in Broadstairs or any other location, you take full ownership of it.
 This includes inheriting any problems lingering beneath the surface in the drainage system.
 If anything goes wrong, the responsibility for covering the cost of the drain repairs lies with you.

-From drain lining to replacing collapsed pipes, the expense involved in drainage repair work varies.
+From drain lining and gutter cleaning to replacing collapsed pipes, the expense involved in drainage and gutter repair work varies.
 However, if you take on a new mortgage, and a significant emergency drainage situation arises soon after, you could find yourself with an unexpected cash shortfall.

 Should it be the former, however, BP Drains Ltd can make you aware of any immediate concerns that will develop into much bigger problems further down the line.
 Regardless, we can outline what kind of drain repairs you will be looking at and when.